 - #17 is based on an official Kylo Ren wallpaper.
 I used the prequel trilogy logo design on this one and it’s really strange how dated and ultimately pejorative this design has came to be in my mind.
 Only now, so close to a completely new chapter of the Star Wars saga, I’ve realized how much I actually loathe the clean and synthetic look of George Lucas’ prequels.

 - #18 is another prequel design.
 I heavily edited an official wallpaper for this one and turned it into a fictional Ultimate Edition.
 Do you remember?
 That was the other The Phantom Menace release with that ridiculously long tracklist and the downright ridiculously short tracks (which heinously crossfaded in each other).

-- The last one (#19) is another official key art treated to look like the Sony Classical albums from 2004.
+- #19 is another official key art treated to look like the Sony Classical albums from 2004.

 So, that’s it.
-I used the force of Photoshop to create some impressive, most impressive custom covers.
+I used my Photoshop force to create some impressive, most impressive custom covers.
 Or did I?
 Well, I tried to… I published most of these customs over the last ten days on my Twitter and facebook accounts and they generated a lot of buzz.
-At least for custom cover arts and for how much of a buzz a fanmade album cover is able to create.
+At least for custom cover arts and for how much of a buzz a fan-made album cover is able to create.
 After all my audience for these kind of things is still very manageable.
 But I’m very thankful for all your comments, likes and shares!
 This is for you.